HMEI Infant/Toddler Education Course Structure

 Standards of Completion for Period II

-The Student Teaching Practicum provides students a real-world experience under the direct supervision of a qualified Montessori educator at a qualified and accredited Montessori school.
-The Student Teaching Practicum is a key component of the student’s preparation to be a teacher.
+The Student Teaching Practicum provides adult learners a real-world experience under the direct supervision of a qualified Montessori educator at a qualified and accredited Montessori school.
+The Student Teaching Practicum is a key component of the adult learner’s preparation to be a teacher.
 Although distinct from the Academic Content Period, it is infused with academics and their real-life application with classes and students.
-The Practicum Period serves as an opportunity for students to develop and refine the craft of teaching.
+The Practicum Period serves as an opportunity for adult learners to develop and refine the craft of teaching.
 The Student Teaching Practicum Period may take one of two forms:

 - Prior experience as an Assistant in a Montessori environment

 - Two or more years of previous teaching experience at the Infant/Toddler level

 - A qualified supervising teacher is not available